NuGet/Home/designs/PackageReference-Extern-Alias.md

 There is no need for a change here.

+The value provided in the Aliases attribute will be pass through as far as NuGet is concerned.
+NuGet will not validate that the value provided is a valid alias, that will be done at build time.

 The implementation of this feature spans multiple components.
 Specifically the work items as follows: